 Lisbon certainly has a vibrant and buzzing nightlife to enjoy.

-Heading out to the party neighbourhood of Bairro Alto, through the narrow alleyways lined with small pubs and clubs, you will almost certainly find revellers out every night of the week.
+Heading out to the party neighborhood of Bairro Alto, through the narrow alleyways lined with small pubs and clubs, you will almost certainly find revelers out every night of the week.

-Then, there’s also the larger clubs such as Lux Fragile, regularly hosting different themed parties and events.
+Then, there are also the larger clubs such as Lux Fragile, regularly hosting different themed parties and events.

-Portugal is also an incredibly openminded country, and for LGBTQ travellers there is an active gay nightlife and clubbing scene in Lisbon too, with various bars and clubs scattered throughout the city, such as ZBD, Trumps and Finalmente to name but a few.
+Portugal is also an incredibly open-minded country, and for LGBTQ travelers there is an active gay nightlife and clubbing scene in Lisbon too, with various bars and clubs scattered throughout the city, such as ZBD, Trumps, and Finalmente to name but a few.